7. Teach Them Well

 I’m not sure I can teach my child how to swim?

 Most public pools hold swimming lessons for young children.
-Contact your local council/pool for more information.
+Click here to find your local pool.

 Visit the swim school before your child starts lessons, meet the teacher, and discuss any issues, such as experience and qualifications.
 Ideally there should be a shallow pool for babies and toddlers to learn in.
 It should also be warmer than the larger pool.